xbmc/repo-scripts/script.module.inputstreamhelper/README.md

 ## Features ##
 * Displays informative dialogs if required InputStream components are unavailable
 * Checks if HLS is supported in inputstream.adaptive
-* Automatically installs Widevine DRM on supported platforms (optional)
+* Automatically installs Widevine CDM on supported platforms (optional)
+  * Keeps Widevine CDM up-to-date with the latest version available (Kodi 18 and higher)
+  * Checks for missing depending libraries by parsing the output from  `ldd`

 ## Example ##